Hive Documentation

 - •Docker sandbox with real CLI integration

-- •MCP client + server
+- •MCP client + server with UI automation

 - •P2P federation across instances